TamilarasanR/robotframework-keyword-metrics/README.md

 *How it Works:*

-1. Uses simple python code to read output.xml file (which will be created after script execution)
+1. Read output.xml file (which will be created after script execution)
 2. Get Test Case Name (test tag) , Keyword Name (kw tag) , Start Time, End Time (status tag) values from output.xml file
-3. Convert data to html report using Beautifulsoap (Table format with sorting capability)
+3. Convert data to html report using Beautifulsoap (Tabular format with sorting | pagination | search feasibility )

 *How to use in project:*